Peter Biar Ajak: Escape to the United States

 In early-to-mid June 2020, Ajak received word from senior government officials in South Sudan that President Salva Kiir had ordered the NSS to either abduct him from Kenya or murder him.
 The South Sudanese government had used this tactic before, namely in 2017 when two dissidents, Dong Samuel Luak and Aggrey Iddris, were abducted from Nairobi and seemingly executed.
 He and his family were forced to go into hiding for several weeks until the United States government granted them emergency visas.
 They fled the country and arrived safely in Washington, D.C., on July 23, 2020.

 Arrest in United States

 On March 5, 2024, Ajak was named in a U.S. Department of Justice complaint which charged him and an associate with three counts relating to illegal arms exportation to South Sudan through a third country.
-The complaint alleges that Ajak planned to use these arms to conduct a coup d'état to topple the government of South Sudan.
-If convicted, Ajak could face up to 50 years in prison.
+The complaint alleged that Ajak planned to use these arms to conduct a coup d'état to topple the government of South Sudan.

 In June 2025, Jane Street Capital co-founder Robert Granieri claimed he was duped into funding the alleged coup plot, helping Ajak purchase Stinger missiles, AK-47s, and grenades, among other weapons.
-Ajak has pleaded not guilty.
+Ajak initially pleaded not guilty.

+In February 2026, Ajak and his co-defendant Abraham Chol Keech pleaded guilty to conspiracy to violate U.S. weapons export laws.
+Ajak was sentenced to 46 months in prison, and Keech to 41 months.

+Out of the 46 months, the court put into consideration the 24 months already served and hence 22 months left for his release where he will be under watch for an additional 36 months.
+Therefore, Ajak is likely to be out of prison in the summer of 2027 to reunite with his family.